Deadly clash erupts between NPP supporters ahead of primaries

 A clash that occurred between some supporters of two parliamentary aspirants of the New Patriotic Party (NPP) in the Ahafo Ano North, Тера in the Ashanti Region, has resulted in severe injuries, hospitalisation and the need for a surgery for one of the NPP activists.

-This was sighted in a Newspaper report by The Chronicle dated July 6, 2023.
+This was sighted in a Newspaper report by The Chronicle newspaper in its July 6, 2023 edition.

 According to the report, the activist, identified as Anthony Dimalya, had previously suffered an election-related injury for which a metal implant was administered in his right leg to prevent the limb from being servered.